-Program Code: 20FS5020MS7
+Program Code: 20FS5020MS7 Telephone: (815) 395-5728

-E-mail: jlss@uic.edu (Janet Stull-Snow) Web Site: www.uirockford.com/academic/ biomedical/index.htm
+E-mail: jlss@uic.edu (Janet Stull-Snow) Web Site: http://rockford.medicine.uic.edu Director of Graduate Studies: Dr. Thomas M. Sutliff Associate Director of Graduate Studies: Dr. Khalifah Sidik

-Director of Graduate Studies: Dr. Thomas M. Sutliff The University of Illinois College of Medicine at Rockford offers work leading to the Master of Science in Medical Biotechnology.
+The University of Illinois College of Medicine at Rockford offers work leading to the Master of Science in Medical Biotechnology.
 The program is administered by the Department of Biomedical Sciences.

-The Master of Science in Medical Biotechnology will train students in the major techniques and disciplines in biotechnology.
-Course subjects may include recombinant DNA and genomics, protein production and proteomics, federal regulatory issues, biological systems, and physiology.
-In addition, students will receive direct experience with many of the analytical and testing techniques used in the biotechnology and healthcare industries along with an introduction to pertinent regulatory issues and basic training in program management and product development techniques.
+The Master of Science in Medical Biotechnology will train students in the major techniques and disciplines commonly used in biotechnology.
+Course subjects may include recombinant DNA and genomics, protein production and proteomics, biological systems and physiology.
+In addition, students will receive direct experience with many of the analytical and testing techniques used in the biotechnology and healthcare industries along with an introduction to pertinent regulatory issues and practices and basic training in program management systems and product development processes.

-A unique aspect of this program is the focus on Medical Biotechnology, where students are trained in the medically focused aspects and considerations of biotechnology.
-Instructors with industrial biotechnology experience and practicing physicians will participate in the experience directed course work and research activities.
+A unique aspect of this program is the focus on biotechnology in medicine.
+Students are trained in the sciences and business practices important to biotechnology using medical applications.
+Scientists with industrial biotechnology experience, legal and regulatory professionals that serve the industry, and practicing physicians will participate as instructors in the experience-directed course work and research activities.

-The majority of the classes will be offered in the evenings or weekends, thereby allowing student to earn their MS degree while still working full- or part-time.
+Classes will also be offered in the evenings or weekends, thereby allowing students to earn their MS degree while still working full or part-time.